 Two days ago, a 25 year old entrepreneur asked me this question.

-And it brought me back to the time when I just got started.
+And it brought me back to the time when I just got started in online marketing.

 It was late 2008, the global financial crisis had hit.

 I had just left my job at a bank and was ready for a change.

 That change was digital marketing.

 In the 8 years of providing marketing services, I’ve made so many mistakes that led me in the wrong direction.

 Whilst I no longer run an agency, I do have some parting advice for those looking to get started in offline consulting.